 You may not need bypass surgery if these problems happen only when you walk and then go away when you rest.
 You may not need this surgery if you can still do most of your everyday activities.
-Your doctor can try medicines and other treatments first.
+Your health care provider can try medicines and other treatments first.

 Reasons for having arterial bypass surgery of the leg are:

-Before having surgery, your doctor will do special tests to see the extent of the blockage.
+Before having surgery, your provider will do special tests to see the extent of the blockage.